 Your content menu’s not complete without appetizers and entrees.

 In a recent webinar, online guru, Mike Corak, Executive Vice-President of Strategy for Ethology, described these content differences as “feathers” and “bricks”.
 A more palatable distinction of these different content types is “appetizers” and “entrée’s”.

 The idea behind differentiating your content is to enhance persuasion and consumption of the valuable assets that just about any business now has to create.
 Because as anyone pursuing a content marketing strategy knows, you’re never creating enough content, ever.

 Appetizers are bite-sized pieces of content that are stackable and easily digestible on mobile devices.
 With over 30% of the world now using smart phones as their go to device for internet content, this make sense.

 Examples of content appetizers are things like short blog posts, Instagram photos, and Facebook or Twitter updates.
-With the exception of some long, in-depth blog posts, these content example all have the similarity of having a short shelf life.
+With the exception of some long, in-depth blog posts, these content examples all have the similarity of having a short shelf life.
 Consequently, they require continuous replenishment and creation.

 Satisfying entrees help convert.

 “Entree” content assets are the more permanent assets that require more resources and higher production values to produce.
 They also require more time and focus on your target audience to consume.
 Consequently, most organizations will end up with fewer of them in their content inventory.